“Dat Aliis Laetitiam Aliis Temperiem”

 Dambri is the highest waterfall of Lam Dong with a height of 70m.
 The fall is about 130km away from Da Lat city centre and 17km from Bao Loc city, located in Dambri Tourist Complex with an area of 1000 hectares.

 The people here tell a story about a sad love story of a K’Ho girl who had sat near the stream to grieve over her lover who never came back to her.
-Days passed, the girl’s endless tears created a waterfall, her body turned into rock with her tears keep falling.
+Days passed, the girl’s endless tears created a waterfall, her body turned into a rock with her tears keep falling.
 Local people called the fall “Dambri” which means “waiting” in K’Ho language.

 From Da Lat, follow the Lien Khuong – Prenn highway to the south to reach highway 20 then drive all the way to Bao Loc city.
 Turn right and continue on Ly Thai Tho highway to the tourist resort.
 This journey would take you up to 2-3 hours by car or motorbike.
 The road quality is in good condition however there are some parts that would be challenging.
 The entrance ticket is fixed at 50,000VND per person, more expensive than most other falls.
 From the resort, there are more sites for you to explore like Monkey island, Chau Ma ethnic village, Di Da pagoda….